spencerfjelstad/byte_le_royale_2021/sphinx/AddonObjects.rst

 Add On Objects
 ==============

-Body objects occupy the body attribute in the truck object.
-You can only have one Body object at a time.
-Aditionally the body object also holds the current_gas attribute, which is how much gas remains in your tank, and the max_gas attribute, which defaults to 1.
+Add-On object occupies the addons attribute of your truck.
+You can only have one Add-On object at a time.

 The policeScanner Object
 ########################